Marla-lalitha04/understanding/README.md

 # understanding
-understanding the code in html what the code we will give which on is we got the output
+understanding the code in html that is what the code we will give which on is we got the output